jeffsebring/wp-cli-import-csv/README.md

 ### Command Arguments & Syntax

-The syntax and arguments are the same for all the commands.
+The syntax and arguments are the same for all the subcommands.

 Here is an example which would check file headers, then mapping of a file named `engineers.csv` ( in the current directory ) to be imported to the `pu01_engineers` post type, and set jennyengineer as the author.